When you’re in debt, it can be tough to deal with creditors threatening to bankrupt you or send the bailiffs round.

 - Christians Against Poverty is a national, free debt advice service that runs through local churches.

-- Shelter is a great resource if you are having problems with your rent or mortgage.
-They can stop you being turfed out of your home, even if you’re about to go to court.
+- Shelter is a great resource if you’re having problems with your rent or mortgage.
+They can help stop you being turfed out of your home, even if you’re about to go to court.

 These organisations can do everything from helping you create a budget to negotiating with your creditors and dealing with legal issues.

-Even if you have to wait for help (they are all in high demand) it’s still worth it.
+Even if you have to wait for help (they’re all in high demand) it’s definitely worth it.

-Here at Moneymagpie.com we also offer lots of free advice to help you organise your finances and start making a dent in those debts.
-Learn how to detox your finances and read our guide to beating your credit card balance.
+Here at MoneyMagpie.com we also offer lots of free advice to help you organise your finances and start making a dent in those debts.
+Learn how to detox your finances and read our guide to credit cards and if they’re right for you.
 You can also sign up to our free debt action plan e-mail service.

-Make sure you are also signed up to our free weekly newsletter which always has handy articles to help you save and make money every day.
+Make sure you’re also signed up to our free weekly newsletter which always has handy articles to help you save and make money every day.